 - Inform survivors about their rights and the availability of services.
 Raise awareness within the general public about the need to combat stereotypes about persons with disabilities.

 These States Parties to the Mine Ban Treaty have significant numbers of survivors, and therefore the greatest responsibility to provide assistance:

-Afghanistan, Albania, Algeria, Angola, Bosnia & Herzegovina, Burundi, Cambodia, Chad, Colombia, Croatia, Democratic Republic of the Congo, El Salvador, Eritrea, Ethiopia, Guinea-Bissau, Iraq, Jordan, Mozambique, Nicaragua, Peru, Senegal, Serbia, Somalia, South Sudan, Sudan, Tajikistan, Thailand, Turkey, Uganda, Yemen, Zimbabwe.
+Afghanistan, Albania, Algeria, Angola, Bosnia & Herzegovina, Burundi, Cambodia, Chad, Colombia, Croatia, Democratic Republic of the Congo, El Salvador, Eritrea, Ethiopia, Guinea-Bissau, Iraq, Jordan, Mozambique, Nicaragua, Palestine, Peru, Senegal, Serbia, Somalia, South Sudan, Sudan, Tajikistan, Thailand, Turkey, Uganda, Yemen, Zimbabwe.